Includes over 150 Guitar Lessons. Order today and learn Right! |

 Guitar Lessons that work!

-The flat and sharp symbols you see at the beginning of the sheet music, signifies the key the music was based in. |
+The flat and sharp symbols you see at the beginning of the sheet music signifies the key the music was based in.

-The illustration to the left shows how to begin to construct the Major key.
-In this case, we are going to construct the key of G major. |
+The illustration below shows how to begin to construct the Major key.
+In this case, we are going to construct the key of G major.

 The first thing you do is determine what key you would like to develop.
 And then start with the first note of that key you would like to construct.
 From that first note, write out all the notes that follow up to one octave.
 Notice we have went from G to G. Don't worry about the whole or half steps yet.
 Once you have your notes in place, you now begin to determine the sharps and flats of that key.
 Remember all keys are constructed with a certain, whole and half step combination.
 This formula for every major key is: